Mercateo/rust-for-node-developers/read-files/README.md

 use std::io::Read;
 ```

 This is surprising... if you look into our example we actually never use anything like `Read`.
-Try to remove this line and run `$ cargo run -q`.
+Try to remove this line and run `$ cargo -q run`.
 You'll get this error:

 ```
 src/main.rs:23:16: 23:20 error: no method named `read` found for type `std::fs::File` in the current scope